hds-sandbox/bulk_RNAseq_course/develop/08d_DEA_visualization.md

 A plot that can be useful to exploring our results is the MA plot.
 The MA plot shows the **mean of the normalized counts versus the log2 fold changes for all genes tested**.
-The genes that are significantly DE are colored to be easily identified.
+The genes that are significantly DE are colored to be easily identified (adjusted p-value \< 0.01 by default).
 This is also a great way to illustrate the effect of LFC shrinkage.
 The DESeq2 package offers a simple function to generate an MA plot.

 **Let’s start with the unshrunken results:**